-Current News and Notifications
+Current Affairs and Information

 In this section you will find information on the newest research projects at our institute, new co-operations with other institutions and various other important news

-Just launched:
+Recently launched:

 Brand new English-language diary for the KoMoDo-Project.
 Just use the link below and you'll be right there, to find exciting information (and viusual impressions) on the day-to-day workings of this important research project.